waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WATER: Traversable with SURF.
 - CUT_TREE: Impassable; remove with CUT.
 - LADDER: Vertical transition (Warp).
-- FLOOR_UP_WALL: Impassable from the NORTH (cannot move DOWN into it).
+- FLOOR_UP_WALL (Hypothesis): Impassable from the NORTH (cannot move DOWN into it).
 Acts as a wall or ledge bottom.
 - HEADBUTT_TREE: Impassable.
 Can be interacted with using Headbutt.
 - TALL_GRASS: Walkable.
 Triggers wild encounters.
 - CAVE: Entrance/Exit warp.